AndyMc3000/lawn-genie-ci-milestone-4/readme/testing/lawngenie-testing.md

 #### HTML ####

-The W3C CSS Validation Service.
+The W3C HTML Validation Service.
 The validator highlighted the following warning for index.html.
 No other errors or warnings were found.

-* "Warning: Section lacks heading.
-Consider using h2-h6 elements to add identifying headings to all sections." - I decide not to 'fix' the issue this warning relates to.
-It relates to the title of the introduction section which is a h1 title.
-I decide to leave it as a h1 as it looks better like this when underneath the 'hero' carousel.

 #### CSS ####

 The W3C CSS Validation Service.

-The validator found the following errors.
-No other warnings or erros were found.
+* The validator found 1 error in base.css relating to an incorrect attribute for a box-shadow class.
+This was fixed and the validator then reported no errors comig from

-* The validator highlighted 246 Warnings relating to the bootstrap.min.css style sheet.
+* The validator highlighted 256 Warnings relating to the bootstrap.min.css style sheet.
 I queried this with Tutor Support and was advised that these were acceptable issues as I have no control over the CDN-delivered Bootstrap style sheet.
-* ERROR: ".navbar-toggler:focus	rgb(243, 8, 8, 0.1) is not a box-shadow value : rgb(243, 8, 8, 0.1)" - I updated the value to a HEX value and this fixed the error.

 #### JavaScript & jQuery ####

-I ran the below JavaScript files and code blocks through the JSHint validator and found no errors. countryfield.js stripe_elements.js
+I ran the below JavaScript files and code blocks through the JSHint validator and found no errors.
+* countryfield.js
+* stripe_elements.js

 #### Python ####

 I ran the following files through the PEP8online.com Python validator and found some errors relating to some lines of code being too long, some whitespace on blank lines, and some files had no blank line at the end of the page.
-I fixed all errors.
+I fixed all errors using the PEP8 and the Black formatting tool.

 * Blog App - admin.py, apps.py, forms.py, models.py, urls.py, views.py, widgets.py
 * Cart App - cart_tools.py, apps.py, contexts.py, urls.py, views.py